 A curriculum selection committee that included teachers, school administrators, and an independent university curriculum professor analyzed California State Academic Standards, National Common Core Standards, and Next Generation Science Standards in order to choose the best available curriculum for each subject.
 Textbooks are chosen that provide a balance of enriching activities and core subject material integrated with technology, biblical truths and critical thinking skills.

-7th Grade students are placed in one of three-leveled math classes: Math Grade 7, Pre-Algebra or Algebra.
-The textbooks for these classes are Holt McDougal, Mathematics Grade 7 and Holt McDougal, Larson, Pre-Algebra, and Algebra.
-These books follow Common Core standards.
+7th Grade students are placed in one of three leveled math classes: Math Grade 7, Accelerated Math 7 or Algebra 1.
+The curriculum used is McGraw Hill, Reveal Math Course 2, Accelerated Math 7 or Algebra 1 .
+These follow Common Core standards.

 Junior High history classes use the engaging digital TCI History Alive! curriculum.
 Each lesson starts with an essential question and incorporates note-taking skills, group collaboration, primary source analysis, student discovery, and projects.
 History Alive!
 The Ancient World: As 6th grade students explore the great early civilizations of Egypt and the Near East, India, China, Greece, and Rome, students discover the secrets of these ancient cultures that continue to influence the modern world.
 History Alive!
 The Medieval World and Beyond: 7th grade students explore the legacy of civilizations from Europe, Africa, the Middle East, Asia, and the Americas.
 History Alive!
 The United States Through Industrialism immerses 8th grade students in a powerful journey through the history of the United States from its foundations to the age of industrialism.
 This class provides a context for their spring trip to Washington D.C.